DAY OF THE DEAD IN OAXACA

 ITINERARY

-Day one: Arrive from your flight to the city of Oaxaca.
+Day one (Oct 28): Arrive from your flight to the city of Oaxaca.
 You will be transported from the airport to our hotel.
-For

-Day Two: We'll have a city orientation, visiting the central plaza and park, beautiful colonial churches, and
+Day Three: We'll have a city orientation, visiting the central park, beautiful colonial churches and market places.

 Day Four: In the morning we'll see the children's parades in and around the plaza.
 Then we'll shoot more altars